recorda-ch/recorda-users/README.md

 {"resource":"USER","id":"5fb28bfac20cf8478e24062f","source":"REST","type":"PUT","payload":{"id":null,"firstname":"Ryan","lastname":"Gosling","email":"ryan.gosling@actorstudio.com","password":"iAmSoBeautiful","address":"Hollywood, California, US","ip":"45.79.19.196"}}
 ```

 # Stopping the demo

+To stop the demo, just launch script : `./stopApp.sh` :

 ```bash
 $ ./stopApp.sh
 (enter Linux sudo password)
 ```

+# What else...

+### Project governance

+- Kanban board is here : [Users Management at Recorda](https://github.com/recorda-ch/recorda-users/projects/1)

-# Still missing...
+### Still missing...

-So far there are some lacks in this code, such as :
+Unfortunately there are some lacks in this code, such as :

 ### 1) no conversion layer between *controller* and *service* !
 - the controler (e.g: ``UserResource`` ) should not use directly objects of the model (e.g:``User``) , neither in its method signature nor in its returns